geekdevs/swift-mailer-extensions/README.md

 ```
 swiftmailer.mailer.plugin.copy:
-    class: Geekdevs\SwiftMailer\Plugins\CopyPlugin
+    class: Geekdevs\SwiftMailer\Plugin\CopyPlugin
     arguments:
       - "notifications@recipient.com"
     tags:
-      - { name: "swiftmailer.primary.plugin" }
+      - { name: "swiftmailer.default.plugin" }
 ```

-Note the tag `swiftmailer.primary.plugin` where "primary" should be the name of your mailer.
+Note the tag `swiftmailer.primary.plugin` where "default" should be the name of your mailer.